Line Flow based SLAM: Line flow based SLAM System

-The reprojection error is modeled following~\cite{Zhang2015}.
-We define the line re-projection error $\bm{\mathrm{\epsilon}}_\mathrm{l}$ as the distance from two observed endpoints $\mathbf{e}_1,\mathbf{e}_2$ to the projected line segment of 3D line $\mathbf{L}$, which is illustrated in Fig.~\ref{fig:LineSegmentOperation}~(a).
-The error functions of lines and points are defined as:
+The reprojection error is modelled by following~\cite{Zhang2015}.
+We define the line reprojection error $\bm{\mathrm{\epsilon}}_\mathrm{l}$ as the distance from the two observed endpoints, $\mathbf{e}_1$ and $\mathbf{e}_2$, to the projected line segment of 3D line $\mathbf{L}$, as illustrated in Fig.~\ref{fig:LineSegmentOperation} The error functions of lines and points are defined as: